aredn/documentation/arednGettingStarted/node_admin.rst

 |

-If you are using ``NAT`` for your LAN mode, then hosts on the LAN are isolated from both the Wifi and WAN interfaces by a firewall.
+If you are using ``NAT`` for your LAN mode, then hosts on the LAN are isolated from both the wifi and WAN interfaces by a firewall.
 This makes them inaccessible from either of these interfaces unless Port Forwarding is configured.
 In this mode all outgoing LAN traffic has its source address modified to be the Mesh IP address of the node.
 This is the same way that most home routers use an ISP Internet connection.

 Port Forwarding
-  Port forwarding rules can redirect inbound connections from the Wifi, WAN, or both interfaces and forward them to an IP address and port on the LAN.
+  Port forwarding rules can redirect inbound connections from the wifi, WAN, or both interfaces and forward them to an IP address and port on the LAN.
 The destination port need not be the same unless you are forwarding a range of ports as explained below.

   To create a port forwarding rule, select the network *Interface* on which the traffic will enter your node.
 Select the *Protocol Type* used by the incoming packets (TCP, UDP, or Both).
 Enter the *Outside Port* number that the external request is using to connect to your service.
 When your node receives traffic on the selected interface, protocol, and port then that request will be routed to the *LAN IP* address and *LAN Port* of the host which is listening for incoming requests for that service.

   Once you have entered these values, click *Add* to add the rule to the **Port Forwarding** list.
 You may also remove an existing rule by clicking the *Del* button to delete it from the list.
 Click the **Save Changes** button to write your port forwarding changes to the node's configuration.

   Example:
     On the LAN of a mesh node called ``ad5oo-mobile`` there is an IP camera with an IP address of 172.27.0.240 which is running its own web display.
-To make that camera available to everyone on the mesh, create a port forwarding rule on the WiFi interface whose Outside Port is any unused port on your node (for example ``8100``) with an LAN IP of 172.27.0.240 and LAN Port of ``80``.
+To make that camera available to everyone on the mesh, create a port forwarding rule on the wifi interface whose Outside Port is any unused port on your node (for example ``8100``) with an LAN IP of 172.27.0.240 and LAN Port of ``80``.
 This takes all connections to port ``8100`` on ``ad5oo-mobile`` and redirects them to port ``80`` on 172.27.0.240.
 In a web browser on a remote computer connected to the mesh you could go to ``http://ad5oo-mobile:8100`` to view the IP camera.

   If you want to forward a range of ports, the *Outside Port* field will accept a hyphen-separated range in the form "xxxx-xxxx".
 When doing this, set the LAN Port to the low value of the port range.